AbelTattah/Buddy00/README.md

 If you'd like to contribute to Buddy, please follow these guidelines:

-1. Fork the repository and create a new branch for your feature or bug fix.
+1. Fork the repository and create a new branch for your feature or bugfix.
 2. Make your changes and ensure that the code is well-documented.
 3. Test your changes thoroughly.
 4. Submit a pull request, explaining the purpose and changes made.